tehprofessor/historian/README.md

 ## Installation & Setup

-Historian need to be added as a dependency or installed as an archive.
+Historian need to be added as a dependency, and setup can be performed by running `Historian.tui!/0` from an `IEx` session.

 ### Installation

-#### Project Dependency

-**BELOW IS NOTHING BUT LIES IT HAS NOT BEEN PUBLISHED JUST YET, ADD DEP USING GIT OR CHECKOUT LOCALLY**

 `Historian` is [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `historian` to your list of dependencies in `mix.exs`: